dennislamcv1/IBMDATAWAREHOUSE/README.md

 Finally, you will design and populate data warehouse systems and utilize Business Intelligence tools to analyze and extract insights using reports and dashboards.

 This program is suitable for anyone with a passion for learning and is suitable for you whether you have a college degree or not and does not require any prior data engineering, or programming experience.
-## Applied Learning Project

-Each course includes numerous hands-on labs and a project to hone and apply the concepts and skills you learn.
-By the end of the program, you will have designed, implemented, configured, queried, and maintained numerous databases and created data pipelines using real-world tools and data repositories ​to build a portfolio of job-ready skills.

-You will start by provisioning a database instance on Cloud.
-Next, you will design databases using Entity-Relationship Diagrams (ERD) and create database objects like tables and keys using MySQL, PostgreSQL and IBM Db2.

-You will then become proficient with querying databases with SQL using SELECT, INSERT, UPDATE and DELETE statements, and learn to filter, sort & aggregate result sets.
-Next, you will become familiar with common Linux/Unix shell commands and use them to build Bash scripts.

-You will create Data Pipelines for batch and streaming ETL jobs using Apache Airflow and Kafka.
-Finally, implement data warehouses & create BI dashboards.